equinix/metal-cli/docs/metal_env.md

 ### Options

 ```
   -h, --help                     help for env
+  -O, --organization-id string   A organization UUID to set as an environment variable.
   -p, --project-id string        A project UUID to set as an environment variable.
 ```

 ### Options inherited from parent commands